 Newfoundland does not require drivers to carry Accident Benefits coverage, but most drivers choose to purchase this coverage, which includes medical payments, disability coverage, and death benefits coverage.
+In most provinces, this type of insurance is mandatory.
 Many Newfoundland drivers also choose to increase their liability coverage to limit financial exposure and risk.

 Other optional coverage can also be purchased, including comprehensive and collision coverage to protect your vehicle in an at-fault accident or a non-accident scenario such as theft.